littlehei/learngit/readme.txt

 Git is a distribute version control system.
-Git is a free software.
+Git is a free distribute software under the GPL.

 hello git.